Home ยป Recipes ยป side dishes

 Step four: Prep the squash by drizzling avocado oil over the halves and using your hands, coat the oil all over.
 Sprinkle the halves with salt and pepper.
 Place them cut side up onto the lined cookie sheet and roast them in the oven for 45-50 minutes.
 You can tell they are done by sticking a fork into the thickest part of the flesh and if it goes in easily and is soft, and the edges are golden brown, you should be good.

-Step five: Transfer the squash to a cutting board and allow them to cool for at least 10 minutes so you are able to touch them.
+Step five: Transfer the squash to a cutting board and allow them to cool for at least 10 minutes so you can touch them.

 Step six: Remove the skin by simply pulling it off and then cut the squash into small cubes.
 If desired, you can add the cubes along with avocado oil, garlic powder, maple syrup, salt, and pepper back into the pan, toss it all up, spread the pieces into an even layer, and roast for a few minutes in the oven.